 - New Intel Z-Series Motherboard

-- Can display X-Plane, MSFS X, Prepar3d, or other games on one to four screens
+- Can display X-Plane, MSFS X, or Prepar3d on up to four screens

 - VR (Virtual Reality) Ready